pepper-craft/geo-calculation-toolkit-api-docs/detail/closest-point-on-a-line-from-a-coordinate.md

 ## Closest point on a line from a coordinate

-This is an HTTP API that returns the closest point on a line segment defined by two geographic coordinates, given a specific input coordinate.
+This is an HTTP API that finds the closest point on a given line segment from an input coordinate.

 ---